November, typically Seattle’s wettest month, starts off dry and sunny. How long will that last?

 “We had a wet week or two the first half, but October ended up pretty nice and dry,” he said.

-The dry spell could end Friday, with more clouds and even some rain in the forecast at this point.
-It’s too early to say definitively what the weekend will bring, but no “big weather systems” are in sight, Schneider said.
+The dry spell could end Friday, with more clouds and even some precipitation in the forecast at this point.

-“If you’re looking for interesting weather,” he said, “this is going to be boring.”
+But Seattle rain lovers who feel overdue for a downpour may not be satisfied anytime soon.
+While it’s too early to say definitively what the weekend will bring, no “big weather systems” are in sight, Schneider said.
+“If you’re looking for interesting weather, this is going to be boring.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.